Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 16, 2026

 Social Work Specializations and Advanced Classes

-After completing foundational classes, many social workers choose to specialize in a particular area of their field.
-While specializations vary by school, here are a few to consider as you explore California’s MSW programs.
+After completing foundational coursework, many social workers choose to specialize in a particular area of practice.
+Specializations vary by school, but here are the concentrations most commonly offered by California MSW programs.

 Clinical Social Work